 Inadequate data quality is the enemy of any business.
 Proof of that for ecommerce too was revealed in a recent survey from the Danish E-commerce Association (FDIH).
 Over 7,000 respondents were asked if they would turn away from a web-shop, if the product information is incomplete or the product image is bad.

 52 % answered that they totally agree.
-29 % more agreed.
+29 % more agreed, making it 81 % in all who would leave.
 12 % was not sure.
 4 % disagreed and 3 % totally disagreed.

 The importance of the maintenance and publishing of adequate product information in order to support self-service sales approaches has been pondered on this blog many times as for example in the post Self-service Ready Product Data.